Ericsson/codechecker/docs/usage.md

 ```

 If John finds a false positive report in his code and so the CI loop would prevent the merge of his pull request,
-he can suppress the false positive by amending the following suppression commend in his code a line above the bug
+he can suppress the false positive by amending the following suppression comment in his code a line above the bug
 ```
 // codechecker_suppress [core.NullDereference] suppress all checker results
   x = 1; // warn